BirchKwok/lynsedb/README.md

 ⚡ **Based on a generic Python software stack, platform-independent, highly versatile.**

-*Convergence* is a vector database implemented purely in Python, designed to be lightweight, server-optional, and easy to deploy locally or remotely.
+*LynseDB* is a vector database implemented purely in Python, designed to be lightweight, server-optional, and easy to deploy locally or remotely.
 It offers straightforward and clear Python APIs, aiming to lower the entry barrier for using vector databases.

-Convergence focuses on achieving 100% recall, prioritizing recall accuracy over high-speed search performance.
-This approach ensures that users can reliably retrieve all relevant vector data, making Convergence particularly suitable for applications that require responses within hundreds of milliseconds.
+LynseDB focuses on achieving 100% recall, prioritizing recall accuracy over high-speed search performance.
+This approach ensures that users can reliably retrieve all relevant vector data, making LynseDB particularly suitable for applications that require responses within hundreds of milliseconds.

 - [x] **Now supports HTTP API and Python local code API and Docker deployment.**
 - [X] **Now supports transaction management; if a commit fails, it will automatically roll back.**